 Chicago loves dance so much, we’ve dedicated a whole month to it.
-April is Chicago Dance Month, with dozens of dance performances all over the city.
+For the past 10 years, Chicago Dance Month has offered a rich schedule of performances, events, classes and more all over the city.

 If you’re visiting over the summer, come show off your moves — and learn some new ones — at Chicago SummerDance’s outdoor dance party.
-From June through September every year, the Spirit of Music Garden in Grant Park turns into an urban dance floor, with live music, dance performances, and free lessons in everything from swing to samba.
+The Spirit of Music Garden in Grant Park turns into an urban dance floor, with live music, dance performances, and free lessons in everything from swing to samba.

 For a real toe tapper, check out Rhythm World, an annual summer festival of tap and percussive dance by the Chicago Human Rhythm Project.
-Held at the American Rhythm Center in the Fine Arts Building, the festival culminates with JUBA!, a week of performances, featuring local, national, and international tap dance companies and solo artists.
+The festival culminates with a week of performances at venues across the city, featuring local, national, and international tap dance companies and solo artists.

 Also by the Chicago Human Rhythm Project, Stomping Grounds is a two-month festival celebrating the city’s acclaimed percussive dance companies.
 Throughout the festival, you can find performances by diverse groups of artists from multiple ensembles in neighborhoods all across Chicago.
 The Grand Finale performance is held at the Harris Theater in Millennium Park.